 01:21

-again, who’s to say that certain types of irrational thinking aren’t exactly what the world needs?
+Then again, who’s to say that certain types of irrational thinking aren’t exactly what world needs?
 Maybe you’ve had grand plans before, but stopped yourself, thinking, “That’s impossible,” or “That costs too much,” or “That won’t benefit me.”
-For better or worse, we aren’t hampered as much when it comes to thinking about reasons why not to do things.
-Kids can full of inspiring aspirations and hopeful thinking, like my wish no one went hungry, or that everything were free, a kind of utopia.
+For better or worse, we kids aren’t hampered as much when comes to thinking about reasons why not to do things.
+Kids can be full of aspirations and hopeful thinking, like my wish that no one went hungry, or that everything free, a kind of utopia.
 How many of you still dream like that, and believe in the possibilities?
-Sometimes a knowledge of history and the past failures of Utopian can be a burden, because you know that if everything were free, then the food stocks would become depleted and scarce and lead to chaos. the other hand, we kids still dream about perfection.
-And that’s a good thing, because in order to make anything a reality, have to dream about it first.
+Sometimes a knowledge of history and the past failures of ideals can be a burden, because you know that if everything were free, then the food stocks would become depleted and scarce and lead to chaos.
+On the hand, we kids still dream about perfection.
+And that’s a good thing, because in order to make anything a reality, you to dream about it first.

 02:19

-In many ways, our audacity to imagine helps push the of possibility.
-For instance, the Museum of Glass in Tacoma, Washington, my home — yoohoo, Washington!
+In many ways, our to imagine helps push the boundaries of possibility.
+For instance, Museum of Glass in Tacoma, Washington, my home state — yoohoo, Washington!

 02:29